Vectorrent/earn-e/README.md

 they call it sleep token

+ten

+comments after, not before

-and it silently repairs your off-by-one mistakes
+it will silently repair your off-by-one mistakes

 ```py
 const pythonProcess = spawn('python3', ['/i/earn-e/main.py']);